The Coalgebraic Structure of Cell Complexes: Cell complexes

-We note as an interesting aside that what we have done so far defines a double category whose objects are spaces, whose vertical morphisms are continuous functions, whose horizontal morphisms are cell complexes and whose 2-cells are cell complex morphisms.
+It is worth noting that we have now defined a double category whose objects are spaces, whose vertical morphisms are continuous functions, whose horizontal morphisms are cell complexes and whose 2-cells are cell complex morphisms.

 \begin{prop} The image of the functor $U\from\cellcx\to\toparr$ is exactly the class of morphisms $\cat{J}$-cell. \end{prop} \begin{proof} Firstly, the definition of $U(X_n,S_n)_\N$ is as a transfinite composite of pushouts of coproducts of elements of $\cat{J}$, so the image is certainly a subclass of $\cat{J}$-cell.
 To show the opposite inclusion, since it is clear that each element of $\cat{J}$ has a $\cellcx$ structure, we need only check that the image of $U$ is closed under coproducts, pushouts and transfinite composites.
 We have just proved that all colimits exist in $\cellcx$ and are preserved by $U$, and we have just defined pushforwards of cell complexes.
 We have also just defined composites, and as we pointed out these are easily extended to transfinite composites. \end{proof}